ThirteenStrings/ODS-Sheet/README.md

 2. Figure out the equipment section of this game and modify the sheet.
 3. Add a roll template.
 4. Complete skill rolls.

+< Contact >
+If you have any suggestions, comments, requests, or advice contact me on Discord - username thirteenstrings#0566 Or e-mail me at thirteenstrings@gmail.com